hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ### Creating single cell experiment

 In order to make use of the MiloR package, we must format our datset in the correct way.
-There is another data structure known as `SingelCellExperiment` that is commonly used to analyze single-cell experiments.
+There is another data structure known as `SingleCellExperiment` that is commonly used to analyze single-cell experiments.
 We will first convert our Seurat object and investigate the underlying structure so that we can easily use and modify the object according to our needs.

 ```r
 # Create SingleCellExperiment object